 (I band = 1µm, myosin = 1.5 mm)

 - 1 Myosin filament is surrounded by 6 Actin filaments & 1 Actin filament is surrounded by 3 Myosin filaments.

-- Muscle fibre is covered by a layer of connective tissue which is called Endomysium.
+- A muscle fibre is covered by a layer of connective tissue which is called Endomysium.

 - Many muscle fibres are combined to form a group which is called fasciculi.

 - Each fasciculi is covered by a layer of connective tissue which is called Perimysium.